 I've been thinking a lot lately about all the ways Twitter is wonderful and terrible.
 First the good bits: it's democratizing and lowers the bar to entry for posting content on the internet, even if it's limited to 240 characters and living on a private company's platform.
-It's a tool that allows niche or marginalized or just plain smaller communities to connect, share, discovery and be discovered in a way that they otherwise might not.
-Twitter, at it's best, embodies all the positive connotations the word "social" might convey when we call it a social medium.
-It's doing what the internet, at its best, has done from the beginning, but in a way that's more accessible.
+It's a tool that allows niche, marginalized and just plain smaller communities to connect, share, discover and be discovered in a way that they otherwise might not.
+Twitter at it's best embodies all the positive connotations we migt associate with the word "social."
+It's doing what the internet, at its best, has done from the beginning, but in a way that's more broadly accessible.

 On the flip side, for each good thing it amplifies it feels like seven terrible things also get elevated.
 Sometimes it feels like a perpetual outrage machine—a hurricane of angry swifts chirping past one another midflight.
 On its worst days it's less a social media platform and more of a propaganda tool—one that's been weaponized in part to keep inept leadership more interested in tweeting platitudes than producing solutions.

 Long-term, Twitter cannot last.
 Someday the borrowed money that keeps it afloat will run out and the newer generation of internet users will stop paying attention.